saadmasooddev/diabetes-360/replit.md

 ## Frontend Architecture

 The frontend is built with React, Vite, TanStack Query for server state management, Wouter for routing, and Zustand for client state.
 UI components are from shadcn/ui, based on Radix UI primitives and styled with Tailwind CSS, following a custom "New York" theme.
 Form handling uses React Hook Form with Zod for validation.

+The application features authentication pages (Login, Sign Up, Forgot Password) and core application pages:
+- **Home**: Marketing landing page with hero section, stats, and feature highlights
+- **Dashboard**: Main health tracking dashboard with metric cards (glucose, steps, water intake), trend arrows, and interactive charts
+- **Health Assessment** (`/dashboard/health-assessment`): Comprehensive health analysis page with circular gauge charts showing daily/weekly/monthly averages for glucose, hydration, and activity metrics
+- **Metrics History**: Historical health data visualization with time range filtering

-The application features authentication pages (Login, Sign Up, Forgot Password) and core application pages including Home, Dashboard, and Metrics History, along with placeholders for future features like Instant Consultation, Food Scanner, and an AI chatbot (DiaBot).
+Additional placeholder pages exist for future features like Instant Consultation, Food Scanner, and an AI chatbot (DiaBot).
 A feature-based folder structure organizes code for scalability.

 ## Backend Architecture